shamanicvocalarts/TDCode/README.md

 Developers can extend TDCode's capabilities:
 - Remove `TDCode/*` from the DAT Settings `excludepath` parameter to access and modify core functionality

-For more information on customizing and extending TDCode, please refer to the documentation or contact the development team.